Common Symptoms of Depression

 - Feelings of worthlessness

-If you think you may be suffering from depression, contact the Office of Counseling Services.
+If you would like to speak directly with a Counselor about depression, contact the Office of Counseling Services.

 Steps to Manage Depression

 Mild depressive symptoms may be relieved by several counseling sessions to investigate causes and increase coping skills.
 More serious depression may require longer-term counseling and medication to address more severe symptoms.
 If you think you may be struggling with depression, contact the Office of Counseling Services for a full assessment.
 If you are having thoughts of suicide, please follow the instructions on the Crisis Situations and Emergencies page.

 Read on for several basic depression management skills: